What Are Trial Rights?

 - Some states have other guaranteed Issue rights periods.
 For example, in California, if your Medicare Advantage Plans raises your co-pay, you may have a guaranteed issue right to get a Medicare Supplement Plan.

-If you don't qualify for Guaranteed issue, you will have to pass underwriting requirements to see if you can qualify for a change in plan.
+If you don't qualify for the Guaranteed issue, you will have to pass underwriting requirements to see if you can qualify for a change in plan.

 You may not have to wait for the Annual Enrollment Period (AEP) to use the Medicare Advantage trial rights.
 And don't forget, until you have been approved for your Medigap plan, do not disenroll from your Medicare Advantage Plan.